carl3991/A-B-Testing-Portfolio/README.md

 # A/B Testing Portfolio: From Simulation to Real Impact
 Welcome to the A/B Testing portfolio.
 This repository documents my journey from learning the fundamentals through simulation to applying those skills on real datasets that drive business insights.
-In other words, master the logic before analyzing real-world complexity.
+In other words, it's about mastering the logic behind it before analyzing its real-world complexity.
-A/B testing is one of the most essential tools in data science, whether you're optimizing user experience, increasing revenue, or validating product decisions.
+I've learned that A/B testing is one of the most essential tools in data science, whether for optimizing user experience, increasing revenue, or validating product decisions.
 This repo shows how I approach experimentation with clarity, rigor, and reproducibility.
-It's not just statistical significance I was looking for, but practical significance.
+It's not just statistical significance I was looking for, but practical significance and real impact.
 <br></br>

 ### 1. Simulation: Learning the Core Concepts